 RHRS = Annual run hours of the motor

 CF = Demand Coincidence Factor.
-The percentage of the connected load that is on during electric system’s peak window as defined in Section 1.9.
+The percentage of the connected load that is on during electric system’s peak window as defined in Section 1- Electric Resource Savings.

 Description of Calculation Method

 Relative to the above algorithm, kW values will be calculated for each motor improvement in any project (account number).
-Each motor and the respective variables required to calculate the demand and energy savings for that motor will be entered into an inventory in Excel format, the Motor & VFD Inventory Form.
+Each motor and the respective variables required to calculate the demand and energy savings for that motor will be entered into an inventory in Excel format, the Motor & Variable Frequency Drive (VFD) Inventory Form.
 The inventory will also specify the location for reference and validation.
 A sample of the Motor & VFD Inventory Form incorporating the algorithms for savings calculation is included in Appendix D.

-Table 33-125-85-9: Variables for Premium Efficiency Motor Calculations
+Table 3-12: Building Mechanical System Variables for Premium Efficiency Motor Calculations